nio-blocks/serial/README.md

 - **baudrate**: Baud rate of serial port.
 - **num_bytes**: Number of bytes to read from the serial port.
 - **port**: Serial port to read.
+- **retry_options**: A selection of options to choose from when retrying to make a connection.
 - **timeout**: Read timeout in seconds.

 Inputs